 Everyone, and I do mean everyone, feels overwhelmed from time to time when they think about how to organize and complete certain tasks.
-Personally, when I feel overwhelmed, I avoid doing the task.
+Personally, when I am feeling overwhelmed, I avoid doing the task.
+It’s normal to avoid the things we think are difficult to complete.
+You know without my having to tell you that everyone does this.
+But the more we avoid doing the task the more overwhelmed and anxious about getting it done we feel.

 Avoidance doesn’t complete the task